karreiro/karreiro.github.io/_posts/2020-03-29-urlotw-learn-dmn-in-15-minutes.md

 archived: true
 ---

-<span class="bg-highlight">URLOTW</span> or URL of the week or Uniform Resource Locator of the week is a kind of post where I share a relevant URL for you :-)
+<span class="bg-highlight">URLOTW</span> or URL of the week is a kind of post where I share a relevant URL with you :-)

 This week the winner is **Learn DMN in 15 minutes**:
 [learn-dmn-in-15-minutes.com](http://learn-dmn-in-15-minutes.com).